Disease Guide ·Progressive Retinal Atrophy ·2026

 The Pre-Existing Problem

-If your dog shows any signs of vision problems before enrollment, PRA will be classified as pre-existing and excluded.
+Any vision problems before enrollment classify PRA as pre-existing and excluded.
 Since PRA develops gradually, early enrollment is critical.
-DNA test results showing carrier status may also affect coverage with some insurers.
+DNA test results showing carrier status may also affect coverage.

 Red flag · Exclusion